 The city walls of York circle almost the entire city.
 They are looked after by a not-for-profit group, called the Friends of York Walls.
 You can contact them by email: info@yorkwalls.org.uk

 There are lots of place to join and leave the walls, but the map below shows Micklegate Bar.
-Switch to ‘Satellite View’ and move the map around to follow the walls:
+Zoom in to see the walls and you can move the map around to follow them around York:

 MORE ON YORK’S CITY WALLS